qichaozhao/cards/_posts/2018-03-31-potato-lemon-1.md

 However, as they say: if you really want test your understanding of something, you should try and teach it.
 So now that we are several months down the line and a lot of the implementation details have become somewhat fuzzy to me, I'm going to give this exercise a go in the hopes that it will help me retain this information better (and maybe help you, dear reader, to learn something new!).

-Over the next series of posts, I will work through the math behind Neural Networks, and build it into a functioning Neural Network library with python (in the vein of a Keras or a Tensorflow or a pyTorch except much shittier).
+Over the next series of posts, I will work through the math behind Neural Networks, and build it into a functioning Neural Network library (which I'm calling potatolemon) with python (in the vein of a Keras or a Tensorflow or a pyTorch except much shittier).

 I'm making the assumption that anyone who is reading this blog at least has a passing familiarity with Neural Networks and what they are conceptually speaking, so I won't cover that in detail.